 All magistrates, County Court judges and Supreme Court judges have the right to attend and inspect prisons when they see fit (s 34).

 The Corrections Act provides that for each prison the “minister may appoint official visitors”.
 In general, these visitors may visit the prison to which they have been appointed as they see fit to inspect the facilities, observe the workings of the prison and discuss any topic they feel appropriate with prisoners and staff.
-The Official Visitors Program is now administered by the Office of Correctional Services Review.
+The Official Visitors Program is now administered by the Justice Assurance and Review Office (see “Contacts”).

 If the prison manager has 24 hours’ notice of an intended visit by an official visitor, a notice must be posted in the prison that is noticeable to prisoners and prison officers of the time and date of the intended visit.
 The prison manager must also bring to the attention of the official visitor the names of prisoners and officers who have requested to see the official visitor.

 The visitors are expected to report the results of their visits periodically to the minister responsible for correctional services.
 If they feel it is appropriate, they may discuss issues with the minister at any time.
-A list of official visitors can be obtained from the prison manager of any prison or from the Office of Correctional Services Review.
+A list of official visitors can be obtained from the prison manager of any prison or from the Justice Assurance and Review Office (see “Contacts”).

 Under the Ombudsman Act 1973 (Vic) and section 47(1j) of the Corrections Act, a prisoner has the right to complain to the Victorian Ombudsman (“the ombudsman”).
 (For general information about ombudsmen, see Taking a problem to an ombudsman.)